varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/stocks/lattice-eq-price.md

 ````

+#### Implementation: Risk-neutral $(u,q)$ strategy
-To determine the risk-neutral probability, we can adjust the `analyze` function mentioned earlier, where we assume (for now) the realized average `up` factors are the same as the real-world case, but the moves are symmetric, namely $d = 1/u$.
+To determine the risk-neutral probability, we can refactor the `analyze` function mentioned earlier, where we assume (for now) the realized average `up` factors are the same as the real-world case, but the moves are symmetric, namely $d = 1/u$.
 This assumption will be relaxed when dealing with derivatives pricing; specific models for `u` are typically applied to calculate `q` in the case of derivatives.

 The modified function, called `riskneutralanalyze`, is defined below: